A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Proposed model

 \subsection{Inference procedure}

-Following the specifications discussed in the previous section the resultant posterior distribution, regardless of the prior specification for $\kappa_i$ does have closed analytical form.
-Therefore, the resultant posterior distributions are approximated through computational methods.
+Following the specifications discussed in the previous section, the resultant posterior distributions, regardless of the prior specification for $\kappa_i$, do not have a closed analytical form.
+Therefore, the posterior distributions are approximated through computational methods.
 In particular, Markov Chain Monte Carlo (MCMC) methods are considered.
-The Hamiltonian Monte Carlo method implemented in the R package {\tt rstan}\cite{Stan} is used for the simulation studies and real data application that follow.
-Morris et al.\cite{MorrisBYM2} note that the No U-Turn Sampler implemented in {\tt rstan} is more efficient than other MCMC samplers to obtain reliable estimates of the posterior distributions induced by the complex auto-regressive type of models that are of interest in this paper.
+The Hamiltonian Monte Carlo method implemented in the R package {\tt rstan} \cite{Stan} is used for the simulation studies and real data application that follow.
+Morris et al. \cite{MorrisBYM2} note that the No U-Turn Sampler implemented in {\tt rstan} is more efficient than other MCMC samplers to obtain reliable estimates of the posterior distributions induced by the complex auto-regressive type of models that are of interest in this paper.

-One way to approximate a proper posterior distribution when assigning a CAR prior, is to add a sum-to-zero constraint on the parameters in order to distinguish them from any added constant.
-This is necessary due to the invariance of the CAR distribution to the addition of a constant\cite{RueHeld}.
-The sum-to-zero constraint is applied to the spatial components of the proposed model, $\uu$, that need to be distinguished from the global intercept, $\beta_0$, as well as for the log-CAR scale mixture components, where $\ln(\bm{z})$ must be different from the mean $-\nu_\kappa/2$.
-More precisely, we add a soft sum-to-zero constraint in both cases, that is $\sum_{i=1}^n u_i \sim \mathcal{N}(0, n/1000)$ and $\sum_{i=1}^n \log(z_i) \sim \mathcal{N}(0, n/1000)$, respectively.
-The rstan implementation of the BYM2 model is discussed by Morris et al.\cite{MorrisBYM2} and the code for the proposed model, which is a modification of the BYM2, is available in Appendix \ref{sec:Code}.
+One way to approximate a proper posterior distribution when assigning an ICAR prior, is to add a sum-to-zero constraint on the parameters in order to distinguish them from any added constant.
+This is necessary due to the invariance of the ICAR distribution to the addition of a constant \cite{RueHeld}.
+The sum-to-zero constraint is applied to the spatial components of the proposed model, $\bm{u}$, that need to be distinguished from the global intercept, $\beta_0$.
+More precisely, we add a soft sum-to-zero constraint, that is $\sum_{i=1}^n u_i \sim \mathcal{N}\left(0, (n/1000)^2\right)$.
+The \texttt{rstan} implementation of the BYM2 model is discussed by Morris et al. \cite{MorrisBYM2} and the code for the proposed model, which is a modification of the BYM2, is available in Appendix \ref{sec:Code}.

-The scaling factor, $h$, needed in the BYM2 and, hence, in the proposed model is computed through the R package {\tt R-INLA} (Integrated Laplace Approximation, Rue et al.\cite{INLA}, \url{www.r-inla.org}) as explained by Riebler et al.\cite{BYM2}.
+The scaling factor, $h$, needed in the BYM2 and in the proposed model, is computed through the R package {\tt R-INLA} (Integrated Laplace Approximation, Rue et al. \cite{INLA}, \url{www.r-inla.org}) as explained by Riebler et al. \cite{BYM2}.